 As the project is in the developmental stages, cost savings have not yet been identified, however the aim of the project is based upon a more effective and efficient way of working across the council, as opposed to monetary savings at this point.

-Through innovative use of drone technology and applying this to the LLPG, Milton Keynes Council is establishing an efficient and effective procedure for data collection.
+Through innovative use of drone technology and applying this to the LLPG, Milton Keynes council are establishing an efficient and effective procedure for data collection.
 With the council's willingness to embrace new technologies and evolving its GIS offering to include drone mapping, the proactive approach of the service is helping Milton Keynes Council to maintain an accurate and up to date LLPG for the benefit of the council and its local community.